slamora/brackets-wiki/How-to-Hack-on-Brackets.md

 ## Contributing Code ##

 ### Useful Tools for Development ###
-If you use Brackets to edit Brackets, you can quickly reload the app itself by choosing *Debug > Refresh Window* from the in-app menu.
-(If your Brackets gets really hosed, you can try *View > Refresh* from the native menu.)
+If you use Brackets to edit Brackets, you can quickly reload the app itself by choosing *Debug > Reload Brackets* from the in-app menu.
+(If your Brackets gets really hosed, you may need to restart the application.)
 You can also bring up the Chrome developer tools on the Brackets window using *Debug > Show Developer Tools*.
+This will open a new Chrome tab with the developer tools (Unlike previous builds of Brackets that opened up the developer tools in a new Brackets window, the new CEF3-based shell needs to open the developer tools in Chrome.
+We're hoping to get this fixed soon.).

 You can open a second Brackets window from *Debug > New Window*.
 This is nice because it means you can use a stable Brackets in one window to edit your code, and then reload the app in the second window to see if your changes worked.
 You can bring up the developer tools on the second window, too.
-Note that this can be flaky; if you find that the dev tools aren't showing scripts, just close the second window and reopen it, then open the dev tools window again.

 You can use *Debug > Run Tests* to run our unit test suite, and *Debug >Show Perf Data* to show some rudimentary performance info.
 We plan to beef this up in upcoming sprints.